Skip to Main Content

 As children grow and develop, they sometimes have trouble learning in school, difficulty concentrating, or problems getting along with others.
 When this happens, a psychological assessment can pinpoint where the difficulties lie.

-A psychological assessment offers insights into a child’s learning, social, behavioral and personality development, with the goal of tailoring recommendations to plan a child’s educational and mental health needs.
-The Yale Medicine Child Study Center Psychological & Educational Assessment Program provides a broad range of testing services to school-age children and youth throughout Connecticut and the New York metropolitan region.
+A psychological assessment offers insights into a child’s learning, social, behavioral, and personality development, with the goal of tailoring recommendations to address a child’s educational and mental health needs.
+The Yale Child Study Center Assessment and Testing Services Program provides a broad range of testing services to school-age children and youth throughout Connecticut and beyond.

 What is a psychological assessment?

 A psychological assessment is a structured series of interviews, standardized tests, and questionnaires designed to evaluate strengths and weaknesses in several areas.
-These tests may identify, for example, learning styles and social-emotional patterns of functioning.
+For example, these tests may identify learning styles and social-emotional patterns of functioning.
 Some parents seek a psychological assessment out of concerns about how well their child or teen is functioning.
-Other parents are advised to get an assessment by one or more professionals who notice something amiss.
+Other parents are advised to get an assessment by one or more professionals who are concerned about the child’s learning and/or development.

-The evaluation ensures that everyone in a child’s world is working toward the same goals.
+The assessment ensures that everyone in a child’s world is working toward the same goals.

 What does a psychological assessment address?

-A psychological assessment should consider the “whole child, including family, school, and the community,” says Cardona-Wolenski.
-Assessments are always individualized, based on the needs of the child, address the concerns that led to the referral.
+A psychological assessment considers the whole child, including family, school, and community factors.
+Assessments are always individualized, based on the child’s needs, to address the concerns that led to the referral.
 A psychological assessment may look at:

-• Intelligence: These tests look for developmental delays, intellectual gifts and/or disabilities, language and communication skills, nonverbal reasoning skills, and speed at absorbing and processing new information.
+• Intelligence: These tests look for developmental delays, intellectual gifts, language and communication skills, and nonverbal reasoning skills.

-• Achievement: By measuring mastery of reading, mathematics, and writing, psychological and educational tests can identify academic strengths and pinpoint such learning disabilities as dyslexia.
-For children with special needs, the psychological assessment can help develop a Special Education Individualized Educational Plan (IEP) at a Planning and Placement Team meeting (PPT).
+• Achievement: By measuring mastery of reading, mathematics, and writing, psychological and educational tests can identify academic strengths and pinpoint learning disabilities, such as dyslexia.
+For children with special needs, the psychological assessment can help develop a Special Education Individualized Educational Program (IEP) at a Planning and Placement Team meeting (PPT).

-• Memory and attention: Neuropsychological testing is often used to identify attention deficit hyperactivity disorder (ADHD).
-This set of tests can also measure memory skills, reasoning abilities, and executive functioning, like planning and organizational skills.
+• Memory and attention: Neuropsychological tests are often used to measure memory skills, attention skills, reasoning abilities, and executive functioning, such as planning and organizational skills.

-• Behavioral, emotional and social development: Social-emotional and personality evaluation tools examine depression, anxiety, or social deficits that may contribute to difficulties at home or school.
-If there are mental health concerns, the assessment provides direction for behavioral management strategies to be used at home or school.
-It can also provide therapists with information for treatment planning, including whether or not medication is appropriate.
+• Behavioral, emotional, and social development: Social-emotional evaluation tools help identify depression, anxiety, or social challenges that may contribute to difficulties at home or school.
+If there are mental health concerns, the assessment provides direction for strategies to be used at home or school.
+It can also provide therapists with information for treatment planning, including whether medication is appropriate.

 What should parents of children undergoing psychological assessment expect?

-Before the first appointment, parents complete the first step of a psychological assessment, filling out questionnaires regarding the child’s developmental, medical, social, and academic history.
-This information, along with results of earlier evaluations and reports from school, is the beginning of the psychological assessment plan.
+Even before the first appointment, parents complete the first step of a psychological assessment by filling out questionnaires regarding their child’s developmental, medical, social, and academic history.
+The psychological assessment plan begins with this information, as well as the results of earlier evaluations and school reports.

 What makes Yale Medicine’s approach to psychological assessment unique?

-The Psychological & Educational Assessment Program provides a broad range of testing services to school-age children and youth throughout Connecticut and the New York metropolitan region, including comprehensive evaluations for children in grade school, middle school, and high school.
+The Yale Child Study Center Assessment and Testing Services Program provides a broad range of evaluation services to school-age children and youth throughout Connecticut and beyond, including comprehensive evaluations for children in grade school, middle school, and high school.

 The Child Study Center has a longstanding reputation as both a leader in research on child development and an innovator in developing programs that connect families with the extra help—including mental health treatment and educational supports—that their children may need.

-Our evaluation team consists of highly trained clinicians who are passionate about helping children overcome their obstacles and fulfill their potential.
-As researchers, we explore and evaluate the efficacy of new treatments; in a clinical setting, we’ve worked with some of the most challenging and complicated situations, developing a unique perspective and level of expertise that benefits all children they see.
+The evaluation team consists of highly trained clinicians who are passionate about helping children overcome their obstacles and fulfill their potential.
+Yale Child Study Center researchers explore and evaluate the efficacy of new treatments; in a clinical setting, Child Study Center clinicians have worked with some of the most challenging and complicated situations, developing a unique perspective and level of expertise.

-Public schools and other agencies often refer medically and psychiatrically complex children and teens to the Child Study Center because they appreciate how current and comprehensive our evaluations are.
-Another benefit of working with us is the ready access to other services.
-For instance, if a child needs to see other specialists, we can coordinate those consultations.
+Public schools and other agencies often refer medically and psychiatrically complex children and teens to the Yale Child Study Center because they appreciate how current and comprehensive the evaluations are.
+Another benefit of working with the Center is the ready access to other services.
+For instance, if a child needs to see other specialists, the Center can often coordinate those consultations.

 As a preeminent research center focused on child development, the Child Study Center uses current, scientifically based testing measures to provide a holistic view of a child.
-We also empower parents to act on their child’s behalf.
-For example, our clinicians often accompany parents to school meetings to help them advocate for their child’s educational needs.
+The Center also empowers parents to act on their child’s behalf.
+For example, the Center’s clinicians may accompany parents to school meetings to help them advocate for their child’s educational needs.